o-biotech/public-web-docs/docs/cloud-apps/overview.md

 # Fathym Platform Overview

-Fathym Platform is a central hub for assembling, deploying and hosting cloud applications and integrating with APIs: Whether APIs for databases, content management systems, or native integration with Fathym OpenBiotech, IoT Ensemble and Habistack APIs.
+Fathym Platform is a central hub for assembling, deploying and hosting cloud applications and integrating with APIs: Whether APIs for databases, content management systems, or native integration with Fathym OpenEnsemble, IoT Ensemble and Habistack APIs.

 Fathym Platform provides a complete DevOps (CI/CD) workflow, pre-configured automations and open-source templates for assembling data-driven and cloud-based web applications, without needing any DevOps or web development expertise.
 Get started with out-of-the box launch pads and easily fork templates to GitHub and make them your own or import custom code with GitHub or NPM.